Last updated on July 20th, 2019 at 07:21 am

 Being a corporate event emcee is a lot of fun…and a lot of work.
 But with some good old-fashioned preparation and healthy dose of creativity, you can be the emcee everyone remembers – and the one who gets hired again and again.

-For additional information on Comedian, Entertainer and Emcee Jeff Civillico contact Tim Grable at The Grable Group, 615 283 0039
+For additional information on Comedian, Entertainer and Master of Ceremonies Jeff Civillico contact Tim Grable at The Grable Group, 615 283 0039